QubesOS/qubesos.github.io/pages/mailing-lists.md

 ### How to subscribe and post

-#### Gmane

-The mailing list is available via Gmane, a service that provide mailing lists in the form of newsgroups.
-This make it possible for you to subscribe and read all mails sent to the list without all the mails sent to your normal mail account.
-To use Gmane you need a newsreader, e.g. Mozilla Thunderbird (Icedove in Debian).

-To add Gmane's server to Thunderbird follow the instructions in [Mozilla Thunderbird's documentation for how to add newsgroups][mozilla-thunderbird-create-newsgroup].
-In the fourth step replace *news.mozilla.org* with *news.gmane.org*.

-  * To subscribe to the list, click on *Subscribe...* and search for the newsgroup *gmane.os.qubes.devel*.
-Click on the checkbox besides the name and *OK*.
-  * You send and reply to mails the same way you would normally.
-  * To unsubscribe from the list you only need to click on *Subscribe...* and search for the newsgroup *gmane.os.qubes.devel* and uncheck the checkbox and click on *OK*.
-Thunderbrid will automatically remove the newsgroup.

 #### Google Groups

 You must be subscribed in order to post to this list.